 Bhakta David Nollmeyer

 I researched into the continuum of faith based practices, rights, and transformations may may occur in the workplace regarding Cross Cultural Management.
-I researched nine sources: 2 governmental, 2 NGO advocacy groups, 2 faith based writers, 2 sources on faith based accommodation, 1 textbook author, and one United Senator.
+I researched nine sources: 2 governmental, 2 NGO advocacy groups, 2 faith based writers, 2 sources on faith based accommodation, one textbook author, and one United Senator.
 I found that the history of the United States has a nexus with rights that continues to influence and transform the laws that govern us as the Civil Rights Act of 1964 Title VII.
 However it appears that faiths of new immigrants are accounting for the requests for workplace accommodation.
 This has redefined what is considered a recognized belief system.
 I believe that diversity is reality.
 Both private and public management must consider and train for the presence in workplace of faith based practices that reflect out changing culture.

 Faith in the Workplace: Practices, Rights, and Transformations